nbarikipoulos/poppy-robot-core/README.md

 This module is mainly based on the following objects:

-- The Poppy object which handles:
+- The Poppy object that handles:
-  - The robot configuration and then, the motors objects handled by the robot,
+  - The robot configuration (its structure, connection settings) and motor objects.
-  - A script execution engine.
+  - A script execution engine in order to perform action on motors

 - The Motor Objects:
-  - ExtMotorRequest which handles high level actions of the motors,
+  - ExtMotorRequest that handles high level actions of the motors,
-  - RawMotorRequest which handles the low-level rest requests to the motor register,
+  - RawMotorRequest that handles the low-level rest requests to the motor register,
   - The RequestHandlerObject object in charge of all the requests to the REST API served by the pypot http server.

-- The Script object in order to programmatically address and chain request to the motors.
+- The Script object in order to programmatically address and chain request to the motors,
+- At last, the PoppyRequestHandler object in charge of querying/set the registers of motors.

-Furthermore, it is provided with a bunch of high-level factories (see [API.md](./doc/api.md)) in order to facilitate use and settings of these objects such as settings connection parameters, automatically perform a live discovering of the target robot, etc...
+Furthermore, it is provided with a bunch of **high-level factories** (see [API.md](./doc/api.md)) in order to facilitate use and settings of these objects such as settings connection parameters, automatically perform a live discovering of the target robot, etc...
 The configuration features are detailed [here](#configuring-robot).

 ## Table of Contents